-One common misconception about security inks is that they are the same as invisible inks.
-While many security applications of ink do take advantage of invisible ink, there are a variety of visible security ink solutions as well.
+One common misconception about security inks is that they are all essentially invisible inks.
+While many applications of security ink do take advantage of invisible ink, there are a variety of visible security ink solutions, as well.

-For example, many passports contain photosensitive ink that is visible to the naked eye, but changes color or disappears when placed under a UV light.
-On the U.S. passport, the letters “USA” are printed with a security ink that appears gold when viewed from one direction, and green when viewed from another.
+For example, many passports contain photosensitive ink that is visible to the naked eye but changes color or disappears when placed under a UV light.
+On U.S. passports, the letters “USA” are printed with a security ink that appears gold when viewed from one direction, then green when viewed from another.

-On the other hand, many people assume security ink is only for protecting important documents like passports and paper currency, but that isn’t the case.
-There are a number of everyday applications where security ink is a common protective measure, including:
+Many people assume security inks are only for protecting important documents like passports and paper currency, but that isn’t the case.

 - Concert and sports tickets

 - High-dollar branded products like watches and purses

 With such wide-ranging applications, security ink doesn’t just protect consumers from master forgers––it protects them from fraud, deception, and (in the case of pharmaceuticals) physical harm.

 The future of the security ink market looks bright, with totals close to $1 billion and expectations of achieving a compounded annual growth rate (CAGR) of 4% through 2027.

 By definition, ink does not require color.
 While dyes and pigments are what give ink its color in most applications, the same dyes and pigments can be formulated to be naked to the visible eye for security applications.